-The Court Room This elegant and beautifully proportioned Room has a fine Regency dining table with late 18th century mahogany chairs and contains Dutch and Elizabethan paintings together with the impressive Grant of Arms, 1556.
+The Court Room is an elegant and beautifully proportioned room which has a fine Regency dining table with late 18th century mahogany chairs, and contains Dutch and Elizabethan paintings together with the impressive Grant of Arms, 1556.

-The Library.
-A quiet oasis at the heart of the Hall with an attractive George II mahogany bookcase and some interesting Dutch and Scottish paintings.
+The Library is a quiet oasis at the heart of the Hall with an attractive George II mahogany bookcase and some interesting Dutch and Scottish paintings.